Summary: Top 9 Technology Breakthroughs of 2019

 In April, we increased the channel width for each server from 100 to 200 megabits, significantly increased the traffic limit for all tariffs (except the cheapest one) - up to 32 TB per month.

-In July, customers had the opportunity to automatically install Windows Server 2019.
-Within the Moscow location, they began to provide free DDoS protection.
+In July, customers were given the option to automatically install Windows Server 2019.
+Free DDoS protection began to be provided within the Moscow location.

 Also in July, our company appeared on Habré, debuting article on how we wrote our own hosting control panel and how it helped us make a quantum leap in customer support.